lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

-    The *lj/cut/tip4p/long* pair style is similar to the conventional Lennard Jones + Coulomb interaction, except that it is made specifically for four point water model (tip4p).
-The atom of the water model will be type 1 (O) and 2 (H).
-All the other atoms of the simulations are treated *normally* with long range coulomb interaction.
+    The *lj/cut/tip4p/long* pair style is similar to the conventional Lennard Jones + Coulomb interaction, except that it is made specifically for four-point water model (tip4p).
+The atoms of the water model will be type 1 (O) and 2 (H).
+All the other atoms of the simulations are treated *normally* with long-range Coulomb interaction.

 ..  container:: justify